ChristinaYu/Music_Classification/README.md

-1.Please make sure the training files are in the folder named: genres</br>
+1. Please make sure the training files are in the folder named: genres</br>
 And the testing files are in the folder named: validate</br>
 </br>
 2. To process preprocessing.py, it may take up to 20 minutes.
 It will generate